eclipse-californium/californium/demo-certs/README.md

 We use a multi-level chain of trust as follows:

-1. A pair of private/public keys along with a self signed certificate which together represent the root CA identity.
+1. A pair of private/public EC keys along with a self signed certificate which together represent the root CA identity.
-2. A pair of private/public keys along with a certificate signed with the root CA's key which together represent an intermediary CA identity.
+2. A pair of private/public EC keys along with a certificate signed with the root CA's key which together represent an intermediary CA identity.
-3. A pair of private/public keys along with a certificate signed with the intermediary CA's key which together assert the identity of a *server*.
+3. A pair of private/public EC keys along with a certificate signed with the intermediary CA's key which together assert the identity of a *server*.
-4. A pair of private/public keys along with a certificate signed with the intermediary CA's key which together assert the identity of a *client*.
+4. A pair of private/public EC keys along with a certificate signed with the intermediary CA's key which together assert the identity of a *client*.

+For extended tests,
+5. A pair of private/public EC keys along with a certificate signed with the intermediary CA's key which together represent an second intermediary CA identity.
+6. A pair of private/public EC keys along with a certificate signed with the second intermediary CA's key which together assert the identity of a *server* (large certificate).
+7. A pair of private/public RSA keys along with a certificate signed with the root CA's key which together represent an intermediary RSA-CA identity.
+8. A pair of private/public EC keys along with a certificate signed with the intermediary RSA-CA's key which together assert the identity of a *server*.
+9. A pair of private/public EC keys along with a self signed certificate.
+10. A pair of private/public EC keys along with a certificate using extended key usage for clientAuth, signed with the intermediary CA's key which together assert the identity of a *client*.
+11. A pair of private/public EdDSA keys along with a certificate signed with the intermediary CA's key which together assert the identity of a *client* (requires java 15).

 **Trust Store**

-The `trustStore.jks` contains the self-signed certificate for the root CA (alias `root`) as well as the certificate chain for the intermediary CA (alias `ca`).
+The `trustStore.jks` contains the self-signed certificate for the root CA (alias `root`) as well as the certificate chain for the intermediary CAs
+(alias `ca` and `carsa`).
+And a second intermediary CA (alias `ca2`).
 These certificates are used as the *trust anchors* in Scandium's examples and test cases.

 The password for accessing the trust store is `rootPass` by default.

+For platforms without jks support, a p12 trust stores is also generated.
+`trustStore.p12`, `caTrustStore.p12`, `caRsatrustStore.p12`.

 **Key Store**

-The `keyStore.jks` contains the keys and certificate chains for the *client* (alias `client`) and *server* (alias  `server`) identities.
+The `keyStore.jks` contains the keys and certificate chains for the *client* (alias `client`, `clientext`, and `clienteddsa` ) and
+*server* (alias `server`, `serverlarge`, and `serverrsa`) identities.

 The password for accessing the key store is `endPass` by default.

+For platforms without jks support, a p12 trust stores is also generated.
+`client.p12`, `clientEdDsa.p12`, `server.p12`, `serverLarge.p12`, and `serverRsa.p12`.

 ### Creating the Keys and Certificates